DamenShipyards/sensor_hub/README.md

 Motivation
 ----------

 This service application was initially written for capturing data from Xsens motion and orientation sensing devices and either log or redistribute this data in raw or processed form.
+Additionally it is intended to serve as a sensor data collection service for maneuvring trial measurements.

 Download
 --------